mcqll/mcqll.github.io/_people/lebrun.benjamin.md

 ---

-I am a third year undergraduate student double majoring in linguistics and computer science.
 My research interest involves quantifying how much of the complexity of natural language is learned by large, transformer-based language models.